linode/apl-core/README.md

 - Create and manage secrets
 - Create private Git repositories and use the build-in CI/CD pipelines

-**Platform Administrators** - To set up a Kubernetes-based platform for developers and provide a paved road to production

-- Compose your ideal platform by enabling all the required capabilities
+**Platform Administrators** - With all the required platform capabilities when using Kubernetes

-- Get all the required capabilities in an integrated and automated way
+- Get all the required capabilities in a pre-configured, integrated and automated way
 - Onboard development Teams in a comprehensive multi-tenant setup and make them self-serving
 - Manage users
 - Ensure governance with security policies